beejjorgensen/conquest/README.md

 # Conquest

-This is an Amiga TUI game that I've modernized (to ANSI C!) and ported to Linux and the Mac.
+This is an Amiga TUI game that I've modernized (bye, pre-ANSI function signatures!) and ported to Linux and the Mac.

 The gameplay is unchanged.
 You can git switch to the `original` tag to get to the original sources.